Rad-Top/QSTP_AerialRobotics_2021/WEEK 2/Intro to Path Planning.md

     Takes all possible states of the robot and discretizes them into smaller states, similiar to a grid style representation.
 A problem with this method is, as the dimensionality of the robot(the number of joints or degrees of freedom) increases, the amount of discretisation increases exponentially and results in large calculations
 - Sampling Based Planning
     Uses collision detection to probe and incrementally search the C-space for a solution

+## Search
+Process of finding a sequence of configurations that lead us from the current configuration to the goal configuration.

+There are 2 types of search algorithms:
+- Uninformed Search
+    - Beside the problem definition, no further information about the system is known("Blind Search")
+    - Expand different nodes with the hope of reaching the goal configuration
+    - Examples: breadth-first, uniform cost, depth-first, bidirectional
+- Informed Search
+    - Further information about the C-Space is gained through heuristics(Provide an **Estimate** of the cost in going from the start to the goal configuration)
+    - The heuristic provides us a way to find out whether we are going in the correct direction or not.
+It gives us sense of direction, hence speeding up the search